ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/integer-squaring.md

-    Don't forget that if you want to run the `square` program you must use your terminal window to first go into the GitHub repository containing this project and then go into the `square` directory that contains the project's source code.
+    Don't forget that if you want to run the `square` program you must use your terminal window to first go into the GitHub repository containing this project and then go into the `square/` directory that contains the project's source code.
 Finally, remember that before running the program you must run `poetry install` to add the dependencies.